iguessthislldo/Banner_Launcher/README.md

 # Banner Launcher

-Banner Launcher is an games launcher written with GTK+3 which uses Steam banner/header images.
+Banner Launcher is a (WIP) games launcher written with GTK+3 which uses Steam banner/header images.
 They are 460x215 sized images which are used in the grid view of the Steam Client.
-Banner Launcher can be used to launch any application.
+Banner Launcher can be used to launch any application but can automatically use Steam games.

 ## Old QT5 Demo
 ![Example of Usage](example.gif)